Matthew Postlethwaite: Entrepreneurship

 Before becoming a famous actor, Matthew studied at Huddersfield University Graduating top of his school with Distinction, 1st Classification, The highest classification in British academia, and Top of his university.
 He was honored at his graduation ceremony for his excellence in academia.
-In order to pay for his degree courses, he worked of numerous television commercials, such as for Hell's Kitchen in 2012.
+In order to pay for his degree courses, he worked on numerous television commercials, such as for Hell's Kitchen in 2012.

 Postlethwaite is an entrepreneur who has launched and operated a number of ventures.
 He graduated valedictorian of University of Huddersfield studying Enterprise Development under the direction of Patrick Stuart.

 As part of his degree course, he started a Mexican restaurant named Wrapik.
 In August 2012 he won a business start-up competition held by the Kirklees Council for this business.

 He formed the Luxury Healthy Chocolate brand NUDE(r) Chocolate which is currently in over 300 stores in the US.

 It was listed as number 37 by "Eat This, Not That!"
 40 cool food brands to buy in 2020.

 He is joint partners with Scott Postlethwaite and actor Mike Manning.

 Personal life

 As of February 2015, Matthew lives part-time in Beverly Hills.

+In 2018 Matthew Publicly announced he was Bisexual.
+Despite only dating women.
+Matthew had a previous public relationship with artist Meghan Trainor.

+Matthew Postlethwaite married Erika Young on October 31, 2024, in Malibu.